stewue/jCloudScale-Lambda/docs/Configuration.md

 You can now create your own project with jCloudScale Lambda as maven dependency.
 Under *code/example_project* is a simple example, where the jCloudScale Lambda configuration is correctly set up (pom.xml file and a xml configuration file in the resource folder).

 - Import the project into your IDE.
-- If you start the application in the console should appear "@StartUp process with jCloudScale Lambda".
+- If you start the application in the console should appear *"@StartUp process with jCloudScale Lambda"*.
 If the message does not appear, the ajc compiler was not correctly set up.
 You must manually change the compiler.

 **Notice:** jCloudScale Lambda need access to the *target* folder from maven at runtime, because some class files are dynamically added at runtime.
 If you start the application from a common IDE (for example Intellij or Eclipse), no issues should occur.